j-balke/bio-ai-project/README.md

 # how to use:
 1. add token.json with "token": "[your hugginggface token]"
+2. install libraries
-2. run train_main.py to train models
+3. run train_main.py to train models